ttu/json-flatfile-datastore/README.md

 var user = store.GetItem("myUser");
 ```

-Typed data will throw `KeyNotFoundException` if key is not found.
-Dynamic data and nullable types will return null.
+For typed data, a `KeyNotFoundException` is thrown if the key is not found.
+For dynamic data and nullable types, null is returned instead.

 ```csharp
 // throw KeyNotFoundException